VALIS-software/VALIS-frontend/PLAN.md

 - depth-based z
 - Transparency pass
+- Implement missing blend modes
 - add removeTrack and cleanupTrack

-- Panels should display a single chromosome

 - When texture slots are full we should swap out the last used
 - Text elements